avril-affine/equation-to-latex/notes.md

 - different font sizes cv2.findcontour messes up on smaller fonts (chose 35 fontsize for now)
 - some symbols are very similar
-- some symbols have more than one rectangle
 - "-" does not have a rectangle

 # TODO